 - How to Apply

 The primary objectives with the proposed ARTES 5.2 developments are:

 For many years, RUAG has delivered circularly polarised patch exited cup (PEC) antenna elements for mobile communication in the L- and S-bands.
-These PEC antennas have excellent features, such as dual polarisation, low losses, low mass, extremely low PIM levels and good power handling capabilities.
+These PEC antennas have excellent features, such as dual polarisation, low losses, low mass, low PIM levels and good power handling capabilities.

 The PEC elements are well adapted to the current system requirements.
 However, future systems will have increased TX power levels.
 The issues with the new requirement drivers are challenging.

-The design of the feed network will be the main challenge during the development of the high power PEC element.
-Increased power levels will cause multipaction and too high thermo-elastic stress.
+The design of the distribution network will be the main challenge during the development of the high power PEC element.
+Increased power levels will cause multipaction and high thermo-elastic stress.
 PIM also gets even more critical at higher power levels, especially since the transmit and receive bands shall be somewhat wider than previously.

 Our L-band antenna array elements have been a successful product the last ~15 years.
 It is mandatory to secure our role as a supplier in the future and therefore we need to continue the development of our antenna element.

 The high power version of the L-band antenna array reduces the risks and workload for the customer and increases the value for us.
 It is thus a win-win situation for the parties concerned.

 The system contains a PEC element and behind each PEC there is a distribution network.
 It is known that future requirements will include increased power levels, more stringent PIM requirements, and lower mass and volume.